aleppard/argus/README.md

   * Unicode code point
   * Basic ciphers (e.g. Caeser, Vignere, etc)
-  * Any number and return as much data about that number (e.g. is it prime, atomic element with given number if any, etc).
+  * Any number and return as much data about that number (e.g. is it prime, factors, atomic element with given number if any, etc).
   * Bible verse
   * Post/zip codes
   * Abbreviations + acronyms including country codes, file extensions,